DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Dataset

-This dataset uses English text from scientific discussions from OpenReview~\cite{soergel2013open}.
-We draw data from the International Conference on Learning Representations (ICLR) in 2019 and 2020, in which anonymized discussion between the authors and reviewers on OpenReview was encouraged.
+DISAPERE uses English text from scientific discussions on OpenReview~\citep{soergel2013open}, which makes peer review reports available for research purposes.
+We draw review-rebuttal pairs from the International Conference on Learning Representations (ICLR) in 2019 and 2020, resulting in text within the domain of machine learning research.
 Review-rebuttal pairs are split into train, development and test sets in a 3:1:2 ratio such that all texts associated with any manuscript occur in the same subset.
-Overall statistics for the dataset are summarized in Table~\ref{tab:data-stats}.
+Overall statistics for the dataset are summarized in \Cref{tab:data-stats}.

-Each ICLR manuscript is reviewed by three or more reviewers.
-Authors are able to respond to each review by adding a comment.
+Authors are able to respond to each ICLR review by adding a comment.
 Although rebuttals are not formally named, we consider direct replies by the author to the initial review comment to constitute a rebuttal.
-Reviewers and authors may engage in multi-turn interactions beyond this initial response, but we focus on the set of reviews and initial responses, and leave study of extended discussion for future work.
-The text is separated into sentences using the SpaCy \citep{spacy} sentence separator.
+While multi-turn interactions are possible, we focus on reviews and initial responses, and leave study of extended discussion for future work.
+The text is separated into sentences using the spaCy \citep{spacy} sentence separator.

-Annotation was accomplished with a custom annotation tool designed for this task, which will be released upon publication.
-Review labels are annotated first on a sentence-by-sentence basis, followed by a rebuttal annotation pass wherein, for each rebuttal sentence, the annotator selects a set of review sentences aligned to that sentence.
-Annotators were instructed to select large discourse spans of text when they were relevant to a particular rebuttal, and permitted to directly propagate context selections to subsequent rebuttal sentences when necessary.

-Note that while the current annotation focused upon links between sentences, this is not intended to eschew discourse structure.
-Indeed, in contrast to approaches in which discourse chunks are annotated and then aligned (as in \citet{cheng-etal-2020-ape}), this annotation can handle situations where some rebuttal sentences refer to single sentences, and other rebuttal sentences refer to larger chunks of discourse.
-However, we admit that any representation of how review sentences cluster together is a somewhat latent structure implied by whether sentences are referred to as a unit during rebuttal alignment, rather than an explicitly annotated discourse chunking or discourse tree.
+Annotation was accomplished with a custom annotation tool designed for this task, which is available as part of the code release accompanying DISAPERE.
+The tool is described in detail in \Cref{sec:ann_tool}.
+Annotators annotate each sentence of a review, then examine the rebuttal sentences in order, selecting sets of review sentences to form their context.
+While this linking between sentences does not explicitly align multi-sentence chunks as in pipelined approaches to discourse alignment \citep{cheng-etal-2020-ape}, we note that since multiple sentences may be aligned to the same set of sentences in the review, some discourse structure is nevertheless latently implied.